Skip to navigation Skip to content

 1

-Check if the customer already served the Newly Arrived Resident's Waiting Period (NARWP) + Read more ...
+Check if the customer has already served the Newly Arrived Resident's Waiting Period (NARWP) + Read more ...

 Check the Periods of Australian Presence (RSPAP) screen.
 This screen displays the periods the customer has been physically in Australia while an Australian resident.